laminlabs/lamin-docs/docs/audit-log.md

-# Audit logs
+# Audit log

-Audit logs provide a time-ordered history of database writes in LaminHub.
+Audit logs provide a time-ordered history of database writes in LaminDB.
 They help answer what changed, who changed it, and when.

-LaminHub enables them by default when deploying a managed PostgreSQL instance.

 ## What is recorded

-Database triggers record inserts, updates, and deletes of LaminDB records.
-Each event identifies:
+Each audit event identifies:

 - the type of change (`INSERT`, `UPDATE`, or `DELETE`)
 - the affected table and record